Where to Stay in Seattle: A Complete Guide for First Timers

 Parking is valet only, at $49 a night with in and out privileges (there are plenty of cheaper garage options nearby if you have a car).
 Pets are allowed up to 75 lbs, but incur a nonrefundable $100 fee.

-Downtown Seattle: The Most Central and Convenient Place to Stay in Seattle
+Downtown Seattle: A Central and Convenient Option

 We’re going to be honest here.
 Downtown Seattle is more of a utilitarian place to stay than it is an uber-charming area or a place that’s packed with great bars and restaurants.